top of page

 1. Non-standard Patterns: When Variability Becomes the Norm

 The report notes that the pilots flew non-standard traffic patterns.
 But how “non-standard” was this behaviour, really?
 Was it a rare deviation or a common practice?
-If the latter, then what’s considered “non-standard” may in fact be normalised deviation.
-Over time, people adopt shortcuts, workarounds, or informal methods that become accepted practice — until something goes wrong.
+If it was the latter, then what’s considered “non-standard” may actually be normalised deviation.
+Over time, people adopt shortcuts, workarounds, or informal methods that become accepted practice—until something goes wrong.

 In aviation, if pilots frequently flew patterns outside the published procedures, it’s worth asking: why?
 Was it easier, faster, or did it help them manage local conditions?
 More importantly, was it tacitly tolerated because it usually caused no problems?

 In business, we see this every day.
 Teams deviate from standard processes because it’s quicker, because the tools don’t quite fit reality, or because “that’s how we’ve always done it.”
 These deviations may appear harmless, but they represent cracks in the system.
-When the environment changes from a high-pressure deadline, a staffing shortage or a surge in workload, those cracks can become failures.
+When the environment changes—due to a high-pressure deadline, a staffing shortage, or a surge in workload—those cracks can become failures.

-The lesson: don’t just highlight non-standard behaviour; explore why it happens and whether the system itself encourages or tolerates it.
-Non-standard behaviour may actually be innovation to be embraced but the conversation needs to start to confirm if that is actually the case.
+The lesson is clear: don’t just highlight non-standard behaviour; explore why it happens and whether the system itself encourages or tolerates it.
+Non-standard behaviour may actually be innovation to embrace, but the conversation needs to start to confirm if that is the case.
 None of us are as smart as all of us.

 2. System Limits: How Much Complexity Can We Handle?

-At the time of the accident, there were numerous aircraft airborne in a small area, with separation left largely to the pilots themselves.
+At the time of the accident, numerous aircraft were airborne in a small area, with separation largely left to the pilots themselves.
 This raises a critical systems question: how many variables can a human-based system handle before it reaches breaking point?

 Relying on pilots to “see and avoid” might work with two or three aircraft in the circuit.
 But add more traffic, different skill levels, environmental conditions, and competing pressures, and the system’s margin quickly erodes.
 The investigation notes the congestion but doesn’t go further to ask: where is the limit?
 And how do we prevent that limit from being exceeded?

-The lesson: instead of assuming the system can cope, actively explore its limits.
+The lesson is simple: instead of assuming the system can cope, actively explore its limits.
 Ask where it breaks, how it signals overload, and what safeguards are needed before reaching that point.
-A pro-active "Red Teaming' approach can help here.
+A proactive "Red Teaming" approach can help here.
 Read our other blog here to find out more about "Red Teaming".

 3. Communication Processes: Ambiguity Is the Enemy